Children's Long-term Inpatient Program (CLIP)

 About CLIP

-CLIP is publicly funded by federal and state Medicaid dollars.
-The majority of all children and youth served in a CLIP program are eligible for Medicaid funding during their treatment stay.
-If the child has private insurance that covers psychiatric inpatient care, those benefits are applied to the cost of stay.
+CLIP is a publicly funded program supported by federal and state Medicaid dollars.
+Most children and youth in CLIP received Medicaid funding during their stay.
+If a child has private insurance that covers inpatient psychiatric care, those benefits help cover the cost.

-Children or youth ages 5-17 may be voluntarily admitted.
-Children or youth ages 13-17 years old may be involuntarily committed if they are placed on a 180-day Involuntary Treatment Court Act (ITA) court order.
+Children and youth ages 5-17 can apply for voluntarily admission.
+Youth ages 13-17 may be involuntarily committed under a 180-day Involuntary Treatment Court Act (ITA) court order.

-There are four CLIP inpatient psychiatric facilities statewide which consist of a total of 109 funded beds.
-The programs are located in structured settings that are designed to assess, treat, and stabilize children and youth diagnosed with a severe psychiatric disorder.
+Washington has four CLIP inpatient psychiatric facilities with a total of 109 funded beds.
+These structured programs provide assessment, treatment, and stabilization for children and youth with severe psychiatric disorders.

-Children and youth admitted to a CLIP facility may have:
+Children and youth admitted to CLIP may have:

 Admission pathways